 Deciding to build a new home can sometimes feel like a leap of faith.
-Many times, a new homebuyer will have walked through a model and maybe a few move-in-ready homes.
+Many times, a new homebuyer will have toured a model home and maybe a few move-in-ready homes.
 They’ll have looked at virtual tours and floor plans.
 But the vision of their home may still be hard to visualize.

 That vision starts to focus during their design center visit.
 Most of our divisions have design centers where homebuyers can see, touch, feel and visualize the finishes in their new home.
 In fact, some of our award-winning design centers have or are undergoing renovations to make sure they are up to date with the most current design trends that our homebuyers are hoping and dreaming of.